LilithHafner/Quickdraw/README.md

 ```
 curl -fLsS https://raw.githubusercontent.com/lilithhafner/quickdraw/main/script | sh -s LOCATOR
 ```
-where LOCATOR is the url of the package, or, if registered, simply the name of the package.
+where LOCATOR is the url of the package or, if registered, simply the name of the package.

-For example, to install ManualImageCoding.jl, run this command
+For example, to install [ManualImageCoding.jl](https://github.com/LilithHafner/ManualImageCoding.jl), run this command
 ```
 curl -fLsS https://raw.githubusercontent.com/lilithhafner/quickdraw/main/script | sh -s https://github.com/LilithHafner/ManualImageCoding.jl
 ```
+This command will create an executable called `ManualImageCoding` that can be double clicked to run the main function of the package

 # Supported Systems

-MacOS is supported and tested
+- MacOS is supported and tested
-Linux might work
+- Linux might work
-Windows might work if you already have julia installed
+- Windows might work if you already have julia installed

 # How it works